Using Training and Testing Data in a Workflow

 • Training data: Data we use to fit (or train, AKA estimate) a supervised machine learning model (AKA algorithm)

-• Testing data: Data we use to see how well our model not used to fit the model
+• Testing data: Data we use to see how well our model performs on data not used to fit the model

-• By splitting out data into training and testing sets, we can obtain unbiased metrics for how good our model is at predicting
+• By splitting our data into training and testing sets, we can obtain unbiased metrics for how good our model is at predicting

 • If we used only one data set (i.e., only training data) we could fit a model that does a really good job of making predictions